Dual Enrollment Benefits, Timelines and Eligibility

 How do I register for my college courses?

-• Seniors taking college courses during semester one (fall 2020) will register in June 2022.
+- Seniors taking college courses during semester one will register in May/June.

-• Seniors taking college courses during semester two (spring 2021) will register in November 2022.
+- Seniors taking college courses during semester two will register in October/November.